• Skip to primary navigation

 This salad uses kalamata olives and fresh mozzarella cheese.
 Both items can be found in the deli area of a grocery store.
 Not all stores carry an olive bar, but when they do, they often carry fresh mozzarella too.
 These mozzarella balls are small, about the same size as the olives and cherry tomatoes.

 When using quinoa, always rinse your quinoa well first before cooking.
-Otherwise you will be left with a bitter tasting quinoa.
-To do this, I measure out the amount I need into a large bowl.
+Otherwise, you will be left with a bitter-tasting quinoa.
+To do this, I measure out the amount I need in a large bowl.
 Then fill the bowl with water.
 I use my fingers to gently massage the small quinoa together.

 Check out this post on how to cook quinoa.